|

 We call this a "Cooperation Agreement" because there is a common goal in a successful Fulda Gap, one which inflexible rules and an "Us versus Them" mentality can only hinder.
 This document is to allow us all to understand what is expected from one another.

-The 'Fulda Gap' Group
+The 'Fulda Gap RP' Group

 Participant Behavior